 Click Save Changes.

-You can set up some social connections and enable them for your app in the Application options in the Connections tab.
+Go to Dashboard > Authentication > Social and set up some social connections.
+Enable them for your app in the Application options in the Connections tab.
 The example uses username/password database, Facebook, Google, and Twitter.

 On the Settings screen, note the domain and client ID settings at the top.

 There are two values that need to be configured as part of the application.
 Reopen the

 ISSUER_BASE_URL=YOUR_DOMAIN CLIENT_ID=YOUR_CLIENT_ID BASE_URL=http://localhost:3000 APP_SESSION_SECRET=<YOUR SECRET VALUE>Was this helpful?/

 With the server and environment configuration done, find your browser window that has the application open.
 If you've closed the browser and stopped the server, run the following from the terminal to restart the application:

 Open http://localhost:3000 in the browser.
 From a user interface perspective, the app should look the same, however this time when the Call API button is clicked, you should receive a warning that the user is not logged in.
 Also note that you do not see the "Hello, World" message as before since the call to the API has been rejected.